 Focussing upon climate change related issues within selected sectors or topics, this chapter summarises how Part II of the White Paper addresses the impacts of climate change on key sectors and policy responses from around the Asia-Pacific region.
 Four priorities were identified in Chapter 2 for consideration by the region's policymakers: (i) achieving global participation in the future climate regime through more effective involvement of developing countries in the Asia-Pacific; (ii) enhancing the adaptive capacity of the region's vulnerable populations; (iii) seeking the best use of the power of market mechanisms (predominantly for mitigation); and (iv) realising the vision of a sustainably developed but low carbon society through effective design of policies with joint climate and sustainable developmental benefits.
-These four priorities are being undertaken by the Institute for Global Environmental Strategies (IGES).
+These four priorities are being explored in much greater depth through a series of ongoing research projects being undertaken by the Institute for Global Environmental Strategies (IGES).
 Broadly, Part II of the White Paper outlines four sectoral studies and two studies of the key actors, drawing from IGES' ongoing strategic research.
 Some of the key questions addressed in Part II are as follows.